lu22do/fifa2018/README.md

   - Register
 - Users:
   - User list
-- All teams
+- All selections
-- Your teams:
+- Your selections:
-  - Team list
+  - Selection list
-  - New team
+  - New selection
-  - Edit team (missing)
+  - Edit selection (missing)
 - Matches
   - Match list
   - New match